 The threats facing the rich array of plant and animal life on the planet seem greater than at any time in modern history.
-Problems such as climate change, water shortages, overharvesting, invasive species, pollution, and habitat disruption—symptoms of human pressure on the planet’s finite resources—are driving down wildlife populations worldwide.
+Problems such as climate change, water shortages, overharvesting, invasive species, pollution, and habitat disruption —visible signs of human pressure on the planet’s finite resources— are also driving down wildlife populations worldwide.
+Vertebrate populations are down, on average, 73 % since 1970, according to the Living Planet Index.

-Our Ecological Footprint accounts show that humanity currently demands 75% more from our planet than its ecosystems can regenerate (2022).
+Our Ecological Footprint accounts show that humanity currently demands 78% more from our planet than its ecosystems can regenerate.
 But to secure 85% of the world’s biodiversity, requires humanity not to use more than half of the Earth, according to the late Harvard biologist E.O.
 Wilson.
 In other words, human demand now exceeds 3-fold a rate that is compatible with lasting conservation, including stabilizing our climate.

 The gap between human demand and what our planet can regenerate (biocapacity) is known as ecological overshoot.
 It results in the depletion of the natural capital that all species (including our own) depend on for their livelihood.
 It also results in the accumulation of greenhouse gases in the atmosphere that leads to climate change, with profound implications for ecosystems and the species they support as well as for our societies well being and economic stability.

 Compared to what our planet can regenerate, humanity’s Ecological Footprint has grown 140 percent since 1961.
 The growing ecological deficit, leading to a burgeoning ecological debt, puts ever more pressure on the resources wild species need to thrive.
-Therefore, it should not come as a surprise that the average population size of vertebrate species has declined by 69 percent from 1970-2018.
+Therefore, it should not come as a surprise that the average population size of vertebrate species has declined by 73 percent from 1970 to today.

 Looking at the various consumption sectors that go into the Ecological Footprint can provide us with a glimpse of the human activities that are drivers of biodiversity loss.
 (Click here for a chart illustrating how various consumption sectors contribute to habitat loss, overexploitation, pollution, climate change and other key biodiversity threats.)